SarahFongHacks/CodeBreaker/README.md

 # LikeHome

 ## Description
 LikeHome is our main project for CMPE165 @ SJSU.
 It is is a web / mobile application which shares catalog of ideas.
 LikeHome is a mini clone of the very successful website hotel.com.
-Using LikeHome, users will have the opportunity to create an account and sear> of their choosing.
+Using LikeHome, users will have the opportunity to create an account and search for hotels of their choosing.
 Their search can be filtered and sorted using price and distance.
 They will also be able to cancel and gather reward points to use for free reservations.

+## List of Features
+- Create an account
+- Log into account
+- Log out of account
+- Search for hotel
+- View all hotels
+- Filter serach results
+- Sort search results
+- Make a new reservation
+- Edit reservation
+- Cancel reservation
+- Notify user of cancellation fee
+- Provide refund
+- View reservation
+- Pay for reservation
+- Obtain reward points
+- Redeem reward points
+- View reward points
+- View a hotel room
+- View user profile

 ## Goal
-Our goal is to provide a quick and easy way for users to find hotels that fit their preferred price range and destination all in o>
+Our goal is to provide a quick and easy way for users to find hotels that fit their preferred price range and destination all in one application.

 ## Please use Prettier for formatting
 https://prettier.io/docs/en/editors.html